ansible/ansibullbot/README.md

   --gh-token GH_TOKEN, -T GH_TOKEN
                         Github token of triager --dry-run, -n         Do not apply any changes.
+  --only_prs            Triage pullrequests only --only_issues         Triage issues only
   --verbose, -v         Verbose output
   --force, -f           Do not ask questions
   --debug, -d           Debug output